mahmud-ops/Tech_Notes/JavaScript.md

 ```
 ---
 **Return**
-Returns a value from the fucntion to a variable
+Returns a value from the function to a variable
 ```js
 function add (x , y){
     let sum = x + y;